ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 mechanism for sending messages: [128 + 32](/v3/documentation/smart-contracts/message-management/sending-messages#message-modes).

-1. Retrieve a list of deposits marked for withdrawal to a hot wallet
+1. Retrieve a list of deposits marked for withdrawal to a hot wallet.
-2. Retrieve saved owner addresses for each deposit
+2. Retrieve saved owner addresses for each deposit.
 3. Messages are then sent to each owner address (by combining several such messages into a batch) from a highload wallet with an attached TON Jetton amount.
 This is determined by adding the fees used for v3R2 wallet initialization + the fees for sending a message with the  `transfer` body + an arbitrary TON amount related to the `forward_ton_amount`